Topological recursion on transalgebraic spectral curves and Atlantes Hurwitz numbers: Topological recursion on transalgebraic spectral curves

 In our new writing, the summand is well-defined when two or more of the elements of $Z=\{\zeta_1,\dots,\zeta_{m-1}\}$ coincide, it will just result in higher order poles at such a $ t_l = \zeta_l$.
 Therefore, instead of summing over subsets of $ \mf{f}'(t)$, we will sum over tuples of size at most $ \deg x - 1$, but then we need to subtract tuples with repeating terms.
 This gives us two main terms: the original sum plus the added terms where two or more $t_l$ coincide and the subtracted terms where two or more $t_l $ coincide.
 We first examine the first term, for fixed size of the tuple $m-1$,

 All we have done here is used the fact that $\Sigma$ is a compact Riemann surface so the sum of all the residues of any differential must be zero.
+This gives a factor $ (-1)^{m_1}$, which we reabsorb by flipping the $ m-1$ factors $ x(t) - x(t_l)$.
 That we only pick up residues at the listed points is because the $\omega_{g,n}$ only have poles at coinciding points and ramification points.

 We now wish to apply the same logic to the terms with the coinciding points.
 To this end, we want to know what happens when $j\leq m-1 $ of the same $t_l$ are specialised to the same sheet.
 So we consider